 The ABC’s of Mental Health Care – Taking Care of our mental health in a lockdown

 Social distancing.
 Isolation.
 Quarantine.
 Lockdown.
 Pandemic.
 We seem to breathe these words these days as we are all in the epicenter of a global pandemic.
-Our physical health is at risk and we must abide by these rules to contain further spread of virus.
+Our physical health is at risk and we must abide by these rules to contain further spread of the virus.
 However, while protecting ourselves from a pandemic, for some of us our mental health may be at bigger risks in this pandemic.

-- social distancing impedes regular gatherings like support group meetings;
+- Social distancing impedes regular gatherings like support group meetings;

-- isolation / quarantine gives the impression of being imprisoned;
+- Isolation/quarantine gives the impression of being imprisoned;

-- a pandemic of this proportion fuels stress and worrying.
+- A pandemic of this proportion fuels stress and worrying.

 Taking care of our mental health along with our physical health is equally important.
 And just like the virus doesn’t choose who its next victim is, similar is the risk for mental illness.
 The lockdown, the isolation, and the social distancing can lessen our chances of infection but may aggravate our symptoms of anxiety disorders, depression, substance use disorder, and other mental illnesses.

 Whether you are in need of care or whether you are taking care of someone in need, this time of uncertainty affects us all.
 Each of us may react to this global pandemic differently but we are all in this together.
 We’re all facing this demon the best we can.
 Don’t let this physical lockdown give you a mental breakdown.